Visitation Policies

 4. Age specifics of visitors / patients.

-This policy reflects the balance required to achieve a positive visitation experience without compromising patient care, security or confidentiality.
-The Administration, house supervision and unit directions will ensure the staff adhere and follow the visitation policy and procedure.
+These guidelines reflect the balance required to achieve a positive visitation experience without compromising patient care, security or confidentiality.
+The Administration, house supervision and unit directions will ensure the staff adhere and follow the visitation guidelines.
 Any noncompliance will be reported to the administrator on call.

 Procedure: